HadisRe/CTAT-Smart-Contracts/README.md

 - **Insufficient funds**: Each account starts with 100 ETH, should be enough for testing
 - **Nonce too high/low**: Reset MetaMask account or restart Ganache

-## Production Notes

-⚠️ **Never use Ganache private keys in production!** These are for development only.